 - Dealing with unsupportive roommates, classmates, etc.

 - Battling anxiety, depression or another mental illness?

 What should I do if I have an issue with someone in P.R.I.D.E.?

-Contact the Vice President of Internal Affairs, Bailey.
+Contact the Vice President Khalil Wilson.
 Their contact information is on the officer page.

 How can I get involved in the planning for P.R.I.D.E. events?

 Announcements are often made during Thursday night meetings, but keep your eyes peeled for announcements in the Facebook page.
 Officers in charge of events may ask for help.

 Can I, as a general Body member, attend an e-board meeting?

 You are more than welcome to attend an e-board meeting.
 They are usually held during the Fall and Spring semesters on Tuesdays at 6pm in MSC 3701 which is on the third floor of the Marshall Student Center.